 Dr. Thomas Cooper Bio

-If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. Thomas Cooper ) to inquire if they are accepting patients or you need a referral.
+If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. Thomas Cooper ) is in good standing with the College of Physicians and Surgeons to inquire if they are accepting patients or you need a referral.
 Phone number to book an appointment (705) 324-9404

 The speaker in the video may have no association with ( Dr. Thomas Cooper, Local Ophthalmologist Lindsay, ON ).